Trade Facebook Stock

 - What is the best strategy for trading Facebook?

 Facebook is considered to be one of the better stocks for swing traders due to its regular rallies and pullbacks.
-That price action and the excellent liquidity of Facebook shares make it an easy swing trading target.
-Facebook swing traders like to follow the clear trendlines seen in Facebook shares as the stock moves back and forth in its large range.
+That price action and the excellent liquidity of Facebook stocks make it an easy swing trading target.
+Facebook stock traders like to follow the clear trendlines seen in Facebook stocks as the stock moves back and forth in its large range.
 The clear trends up or down make it a simple task to enter a position for several days and then exit with a profit.
 If the trend line is broken during the trade an exit is made immediately to limit potential losses.